-1. Print pages 2-3 of this document with the "Actual Size" print option selected onto a piece of 8.5" x 11" freezer paper.
-Printing "Actual Size" will ensure that your segments will print out so that your block will be exactly 9" square.
+1. Print pages 12-17 of this document with the "Actual Size" print option selected onto a piece of 8.5" x 11" freezer paper.
+Printing "Actual Size" will ensure that your segments will print out so that your block will be exactly 18" square.
 This is the chart you will cut up.

-2. Print pages 2-3 of this document onto regular paper using the "Actual Size" setting.
+2. Print pages 12-17 of this document onto regular paper using the "Actual Size" setting.
 This will be the copy you will pin or tape to your quilt room wall.
 It will be your KEY to help you put your block back together.

-- 3. Identify 7 fabrics in a range of values to use in your block.
-On page 4, you'll find a pattern with just the color codes in place.
-You can use this to experiment with colorways.
-I've also provided a Colorway diagram featuring the pattern in five colorways with both black and white "G" codes. - 4.
-Attach a snippet of fabric next to each code of the corresponding value (i.e., light, medium, dark) OR label your fabric by writing the code on the selvedge edge or corner of the corresponding fabric. - 5.
+- 3. Cut out the block sections and assemble them by overlapping the larger section over the tab of the smaller section.
+Run the tip of a hot iron over the overlapping area to adhere the two sections together into a whole block pattern. - 4.
+Identify 7 fabrics in a range of values to use in your block.
+On page 2, you'll find a pattern with just the color codes in place.
+You can use this to experiment with colorways. - 5.
+Attach a snippet of fabric next to each code of the corresponding value (i.e., light, medium, dark) OR label your fabric by writing the code on the selvedge edge or corner of the corresponding fabric. - 6.
 Gather 7 business size envelopes or plastic baggies in which you'll store your facets once cut apart.
 Label them with the letters A, B, C, D, E, F and G to correspond to your fabric codes.